kbredies/gratopy/README.md

 The development of this software was partially supported by the following projects:

 * *Regularization Graphs for Variational Imaging*, funded by the Austrian Science Fund (FWF), grant P-29192,

-* *Lifting-based regularization for dynamic image data*, funded by the Austrian Science Fund (FWF), grant J-4112,

 * *International Research Training Group IGDK 1754 Optimization and Numerical Analysis for Partial Differential Equations with Nonsmooth
 Structures*, funded by the German Research Council (DFG) and the Austrian Science Fund (FWF), grant W-1244.